The Singles Network Ministries

 Picture

 I have often been asked, where have all the retreats and conferences gone?
-Well, just like with all singles ministry, it’s a demand and supply.
+Well, just like with all singles ministry, it’s a matter of supply and demand.
 The more significant events relied on churches for support, in some cases financially, large busloads of singles, and a team of leaders and singles pastors for direction.
-But when singles ministry changed, it affected everything from conferences, retreats, book sales, magazine subscriptions, and more.
+But when the singles ministry changed, it affected everything from conferences, retreats, book sales, magazine subscriptions, and more.

-In the past 30 years, there used to have annual conferences in every denomination.
-Also, there was the SAM conference, a week-long training event that moved to different cities each year and focused on those who pastor or lead singles.
-The first part of the week was geared towards those who lead young singles.
-Cook Publishing would bring in the biggest and the best speakers, including Henry Cloud, Anne Graham Lots, and Tony Evans.
-They would offer 30 or more workshops on every topic you could think of led by singles ministry experts.
-There were also leadership training events all over the country, including SPFM: Single Parent Family Ministry, Divorce Care, and Griefshare.
-Christian Single by Lifeway, SAM Journal, and Living Solo were physical publications geared towards singles.
-Every state offers annual leaders or singles events.
-Every church of 500 or more conducted its own conference or retreat.
-Even Klove Christian radio did an annual cruise offering singles ministry.
+Over the past 30 years, annual conferences were held in every denomination.
+Additionally, there was the SAM conference, a week-long training event that moved to different cities each year and focused on pastors and leaders of singles.
+The first part of the week was dedicated to those who lead young singles.
+Cook Publishing brought in top speakers like Henry Cloud, Anne Graham Lots, and Tony Evans.
+They offered 30 or more workshops on various topics led by singles ministry experts.
+Leadership training events also took place nationwide, including SPFM: Single Parent Family Ministry, Divorce Care, and Griefshare.
+Publications like Christian Single by Lifeway, SAM Journal, and Living Solo targeted singles.
+Every state hosted annual leaders or singles events, and churches with 500 or more members held their own conferences or retreats.
+Even K-LOVE Christian radio sponsored an annual cruise focused on singles ministry.

 Last but not least, there was the Metro Conference.
 A conference focused on those who lead mega singles ministry of 1000 or more single adults.
 All of these are gone.

-But I can hear you saying, “But the numbers of singles have gone up; why would singles ministry go down?”
-Well, this is the million-dollar question that I have given some answers to in previous articles.
+But I can hear you saying, “But the number of singles has gone up; why would singles ministry go down?”
+Well, this is the million-dollar question that I have addressed in previous articles.
 But here are a few reasons and some ideas for solutions:

 1. Contemporary churches started by the hundreds, pulling our singles away from traditional churches.
 These new churches do not offer Sunday school but small groups.
 Sunday school is still the primary way singles gather.
 Without a place to gather, single adults stop coming to church.

 Solution: Focus on the largest demographic of single adults.
-You need to reach and market to them first.
-As time goes on, as your numbers increase in other demographics, then you can start marketing to them.
+Please reach out and market to them first.
+As time goes on and your numbers increase in other demographics, you can start marketing to them.

 3. Lack of training for pastors and leaders in this area of ministry.
-Also, the ones that do lead it have been married their whole lives.
+Also, the ones who lead it have been married their whole lives.
 As a result, they don’t understand or relate as well.
 Often, they feel they are babysitting adults.

 Solution: Build leaders from within the singles ministry to lead those who are single or were single.
 Also, consult with Kris Swiatocho of The Singles Network Ministries for help.

 4. Ever-increasing social media, online dating, and para-ministry are replacing traditional connections in the church first.
 As a result, there is no spiritual covering to protect singles.
-There is no way to control the leadership, what is being taught, and who is attending.
+We don't have control over leadership, what is being taught, or who is attending.

-Solution: Bring singles ministry back to the church or offer a type of Spiritual covering over a ministry that functions off church grounds.
+Solution: Bring singles ministry back to the church, or offer a form of Spiritual covering for a ministry that operates off church grounds.
 This way, you can both benefit.

 Solution: The church needs to be in charge of teaching singles about all relationships, helping them to become the right person to meet the right person.
-The church needs to be in charge of assisting singles to get married.
+The church should be responsible for assisting singles in getting married.
 A great way to do this is by offering the Intentional Relationship Bible study as part of the church's resources.
 You might not be able to start a singles ministry, but you can at least offer to minister to them.
-Also, I suggest ordering Leadership That Last curriculum on this website.
+Also, I suggest ordering the Leadership That Last curriculum on this website.
 It’s a 6-week course to build leaders.

 6. Conferences and retreats often take a lot of work and yield low results based on what church leadership sees.
-However, conferences, workshops, and retreats are great ways to create a door into the church that may not have in other ways.
+However, conferences, workshops, and retreats are great ways to open a door into the church that may not have been possible otherwise.
 While they take work, the result could be life-changing for that single adult.

 Solution: Start with something small, like a one-hour workshop.
 Build a team of leaders who, in return, will build the ministry.
 A retreat or conference may not be what your ministry needs to grow.

-Here are a few national ministries or events still going on.
+Here are a few national ministries or events that are still ongoing.

 • www.LaborDaysingles.org is an annual retreat first started by Lifeway that is still going in the NC Mountains.